deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 deegree WFS is an implementation of the `OGC Web Feature Service specification <http://www.opengeospatial.org/standards/wfs>`_.
 Notable features:

 * Implements WFS standards 1.0.0, 1.1.0 and 2.0.0 [#f1]_
-* Fully transactional
+* Fully transactional (even for rich data models)
 * Supports KVP, XML and SOAP requests
 * GML 2/3.0/3.1/3.2 output/input
 * Support for GetGmlObject requests and XLinks
 * High performance and excellent scalability
 * On-the-fly coordinate transformation
 * Designed for rich data models from the bottom up
-* Mapping of GML application schemas to relational models
+* Backends support flexible mapping of GML application schemas to relational models
 * ISO 19107-compliant geometry model: Complex geometries (e.g. non-linear curves)
 * Advanced filter expression support based on XPath 1.0
 * Supports numerous backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents

 .. tip::
   In order to learn about configuring a deegree-based WFS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WFS configurations.
-Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wfs`.
+Continue with :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wfs`.

 ------------------------------
 Characteristics of deegree WMS